brageee/ImWaveviewer/README.md

 <img src="gui/Images/screenshot2.png" alt="Power spectrum" width="400" height="264">

+#### Take / skip ####
+This operation uses different key characters to specify a pattern of keeping, skipping and inserting (0s) samples.
+- tX keeps X samples
+- sX drops X samples
+- dX inserts X zeros
+- ()X repeats command in parenthesis X times

+For instance t1s1 keeps one sample and skips the next, and repeats.
+In an OFDM signal with 64 FFT, perhaps the first and last 4 samples are empty.
+These can then be dropped by s4t56s4.
+If every 8th sample in the remaining 56 samples are pilots that you want to drop you can modify the command to s4(t7s1)7s4.

 ## Credits ##
 This project uses code from many projects.
 GUI uses https://github.com/ocornut/imgui and https://github.com/epezent/implot that have made plotting super easy.
 Original project was inspired by implot's demos https://github.com/epezent/implot_demos.
 I also use https://github.com/AirGuanZ/imgui-filebrowser as file browser.